Nike Vaporfly 4 Running Shoe Review

 Cons

-Cushioning in the Nike Vaporfly 4 offers solid protection without feeling bulky.
-The heel midsole offers slightly more cushioning than the forefoot, but both zones are balanced well for a lightweight racer.
-Most runners will find the cushioning sufficient for anything up to a half marathon, though some may want more underfoot for longer distances.
+The Nike Vaporfly 4 offers mediocre protection underfoot.
+The heel midsole offers slightly more cushioning than the forefoot, but both zones aren't the most protective, especially for a super shoe.
+This shoe clearly prioritizes saving weight over extra plushness.
+Still, most runners will find the cushioning good enough for anything up to a half marathon, though some may want more underfoot for longer distances.

 Lateral stability is a clear compromise in the Nike Vaporfly 4's design.
 The very narrow platform and soft heel foam contribute to a tippy ride, especially when fatigue sets in.
-It's manageable for midfoot strikers who stay centered over their stride, but heel strikers or runners prone to instability may find it too wobbly for longer efforts.
-The stiff carbon plate and lower stack height help, but this remains a shoe best suited to stable, efficient runners.
+It's adequate for midfoot strikers who stay centered over their stride, but heel strikers or runners prone to instability may find it too wobbly for longer efforts.
+The stiff carbon plate and lower stack height help quite a bit, but this remains a shoe best suited to stable, efficient runners.

 Pros